panyam/typecube/README.md

-# typelib
+# typecube
-A few utilities for types and type systems.
+A type system library and toolchain for python.